 Compliance with Statutory Investment Restrictions

 212,000 plan participants and retirees.
-That responsibility is consistent with her view that corporate governance, including traditional governance issues such as board independence, sustainability factors
+That responsibility is consistent with his view that corporate governance, including traditional governance issues such as board independence, sustainability factors

 such as climate change, and global risk factors such as terrorism and human rights, is imperative to the long-term value and success of CRPTF investments.
 That view finds ample support in Connecticut law, which states that among the factors to be considered by the Treasurer, with respect to all securities, may be the social, economic and environmental implications of investments.
 In addition, the Treasurer is directed to consider the implications of investments in relation to the foreign policy and national interests of the United States.

-Treasurer Nappier’s approach is to engage with companies and seek to use the CRPTF’s influence as a shareholder to affect corporate behavior.
-As such, Connecticut has not adopted mandatory divestment laws—instead, retaining final authority with the Treasurer on the matter of whether divestment is warranted.
-This approach also accords appropriate deference to the federal government’s supremacy in areas of international relations and foreign policy.
-Connecticut’s Compliance Policy on Statutory Investment Restrictions is Appendix C, Section 1 of the
+Treasurer Wooden's also supports the approach to engage companies and seek to use the CRPTF's influence as a shareholder to affect corporate behavior.
+As such, Connecticut has not adopted mandatory divestment laws instead, retaining final authority with the Treasurer on the matter of whether divestment is warranted.
+This approach also accords appropriate deference to the federal government's supremacy in areas of international relations and foreign policy.
+Connecticut's Compliance Policy on Statutory Investment Restrictions is Appendix C, Section 1 of the

 Investment Policy Statement.